evemarco/goesi/esi/docs/ContractsApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCorporationsCorporationIdContracts**
 > []GetCorporationsCorporationIdContracts200Ok GetCorporationsCorporationIdContracts(ctx, corporationId, optional)
-Get coporation contracts
+Get corporation contracts

-Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
-Only returns contracts no older than 30 days, or if the status is \"in_progress\".  ---  This route is cached for up to 3600 seconds
+Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
+Only returns contracts no older than 30 days, or if the status is \"in_progress\".  ---  This route is cached for up to 300 seconds

 ### Required Parameters